elliotholden/update-route53/README.md

   /path/to/script/update-dns.py

 Also keep in mind that rebooting the intance will not get you a new public ipv4 addres from AWS.
-You must be started the instance from a "shutdown" state in order for the "User Data" to take effect.
+You must start the instance from a "shutdown" state in order for the "User Data" to take effect.